-The Government of Canada and the Agency shall bear the expenses incurred by them in implementing their respective responsibilities under this Agreement.
-However, if the Government of Canada or persons under its jurisdiction incur extraordinary expenses as a result of a specific request by the Agency, the Agency shall reimburse such expenses provided that it has agreed in advance to do so.
-In any case the Agency shall bear the cost of any additional measuring or sampling which inspectors may request.
+The Government of Japan and the Agency will each bear its own expenses incurred in implementing its respective responsibilities under this Agreement.
+However, if the Government of Japan or persons under its jurisdiction incur extraordinary expenses as a result of a specific request by the Agency, the Agency shall reimburse such expenses provided that it has agreed in advance to do so.
+In any case, the Agency shall bear the cost of any additional measuring or sampling which Agency inspectors may request.